johnproza/yii2/README.md

 to the require section of your `composer.json` file.

-Config extantion
+Config extension
 -----

-Use it in your code by config file :
+Use it in your code:

 ```php
 'menu' => [